eejahromi/EJImageLiker/README.md

 # EJImageLiker

-EJImageLiker is a simple "Like Animation" for images on iOS.
+EJImageLiker is a simple "Like Animation" Library for images on iOS.

 ![](demo.gif)